Rust Closures Under the Hood: Comparing impl Fn and Box<dyn Fn>

 }

 Note that move keyword before the returned closure signals to the compiler that a, b, and c should be moved into the closure environment.
-If we don't use the move keyword, the closure will borrow the variables a, b, and c immutably.
-Borrowing the variables a, b, and c immutably is not possible because the closure is returned from the function and they will be dropped when the function returns.
+If we don't use the move keyword, the closure will immutably borrow the variables a, b, and c.
+Borrowing the variables a, b, and c immutably is impossible because the closure is returned from the function and will be dropped when the function returns.

 Assembly code for make_quadratic